0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **What is an "unfinished frame or receiver"?**

-The bill defines this as any "frame or receiver" that is "partially complete, disassembled, or inoperable" that either: (a) "may readily be completed, assembled, converted, or restored to a functional state"; or (b) "is marketed or sold... as the frame or receiver of a functional firearm once finished or completed, including without limitation...
-80 percent frame or receiver"
+The bill defines this as any "frame or receiver" that is "partially complete, disassembled, or inoperable" that either: (a) "may readily be completed, assembled, converted, or restored to a functional state"; or (b) "is marketed or sold... as the frame or receiver of a functional firearm once finished or completed, including without limitation... an 80 percent frame or receiver".

 **What is a "frame or receiver"?**